Kochi Bypass

-The idea was to bypass the truck traffic out of the city proper.
-However now the city has outgrown the bypass leading to a heavy suburban traffic.
+Initially conceived as an idea to bypass the truck traffic out of the city, the city has now outgrown the bypass leading to a heavy suburban traffic.
 Today, this road has turned out to be the most important arterial road in Kochi.
 The spacious road is going to replace the MG Road as the state's major commercial avenue in a few years time.
-Space crunch has really started to take toll on the MG Road, and the NH Bypass provides answer to all the problems faced by the former.
-Bypass Road has enough width to make the entire stretch into 6lane with service roads and a median.
+Space crunch has really started to take a toll on the MG Road, and the NH Bypass provides answer to all the problems faced by the former.
+Bypass Road has enough width to make the entire stretch into 6 lane with service roads and a median.
 This 17-km stretch of road running across the city has become the hub of business for the city.
 This road Edapally - Aroor bypass is expected to slowly overtake MG road as the commercial hotspot of Kochi City and also Kerala state.

-The S.A.Road & Kaniyampuzha Road connects the stretch with Vyttila Mobility Hub (Said to be the biggest & most important Transport Hub of Kochi and one of the largest bus terminal in India).

-Congested Roads
+Congested roads

 According to a survey conducted in 2016, Edappally-Aroor National Highway stretch carries over 77,000 passenger car units daily.
 An elevated four-lane corridor is being planned on the Bypass to accommodate the ever-increasing number of vehicles.
 A detailed project report (DPR) is being readied on how to decongest the stretch which carries over 77,000 passenger car units (PCUs) daily.
 Over one lakh PCUs cross junctions on the corridor.
 All this calls for an eight-lane highway.
 Widening the existing four-lane stretch is a tough proposition since both sides of the 16-km-long stretch are heavily built up.
 An ideal way according to N.H.A.I to decongest the ever-busy stretch that carries inter and intra-State vehicles, which include national permit, container, tipper and tanker lorries, is to build a four-lane elevated highway.
 The cost per km will come to around ₹120 crore.
 The NHAI has proposed to take a final decision after Feedback Infra Private Limited submits its DPR shortly on developing the stretch.